aj-tap/Simple_Hotel_Booking_System/README.md

 # Simple_Hotel_Booking_System

 Note: > It's one of my college requirements.
-I may or may not update it as I focus on other things.
+I may or may not update it as I focus on learning other things.

 ## How to install and run
 1. Install Python 3.6+ from the official website.